 - Amtrak also connects to Madison from Chicago via Thruway bus, operated by VanGalder; and from Milwaukee via Badger Bus.

 Parking can be difficult in Madison, particularly downtown and on the UW–Madison campus.
 If you’re traveling to Madison by car and need to park, you will want to purchase one of a limited number of parking passes available during registration.
-If you do not purchase a parking pass, you will be on your own for arranging parking during your visit; see the City of Madison parking page.
+If you do not purchase a parking pass, you will be on your own for arranging parking during your visit; see the UW Visitor Parking page or City of Madison parking page.

 Lodging in Slichter Residence Hall on the UW–Madison campus is available for booking during registration at very low rates.
 Make sure to select the correct arrival and departure dates, and whether you want a single or double (shared) room.